interlay/interlay.github.io/docs/vault/installation.md

 When operating a Vault client ensure the following:

-1. **Do NOT operate two or more Vault clients with the same keyname/account at the same time.** The Vault stands the risk to execute redeem transactions twice which will leave them without enough BTC to back their IBTC/KBTC.
+1. **Do NOT operate two or more Vault clients with the same keyname/account at the same time.** The Vault stands the risk to execute redeem transactions twice which will lead to a loss of BTC - and, in the worst case, liquidation of collateral if the lost BTC is not sourced/recovered to fulfill redeem requests.
 2. **Do NOT allow any third party access to the server operating the Vault client.** If anyone is able to access the Bitcoin or Interlay/Kintsugi wallets, the third-party is able to extract all funds.
 Specifically, make sure that the [RPC ports for the Bitcoin full node are not accessible via the internet](/vault/installation?id=_1-install-a-bitcoin-node).
 3. **DO backup Bitcoin and Interlay/Kintsugi keys.** If the keys are not backed-up and the server operating the Vault client loses this data, the Vault stands the risk of losing all funds.
 There are notes for backing up the [Substrate key](/vault/installation?id=keyfile) and for backing up the [Bitcoin wallet linked in the installation below](/vault/installation?id=_1-install-a-bitcoin-node).
 4. **DO monitor the Vault for potential failures.** This includes three parts: (1) keeping the collateralization level above the liquidation threshold, (2) fulfilling redeem requests on time, (3) ensuring that you have enough BTC in the Vault's wallet to fulfill redeem requests.
 Make sure to check out the [monitoring guides to find out how to achieve this](/vault/guide?id=monitoring).
 5. **DO use unique `--prometheus-port` arguments when running multiple clients.** Otherwise the vault client may fail to open the port.

 !> Multiple vaults _can_ share the same bitcoin node, but only if they are each started with a unique `--keyname` argument, regardless of the network the vault runs on.
 That is, vaults need to use unique `--keyname` arguments even if one is running on Kintsugi while the other is running on Interlay.
 Failing to do so can result in the Vaults spending BTC that is not theirs.
+This can lead to messy accounting, and in the worst case, to double payments and loss of funds.

 ## Prerequisites